AppDaemon/appdaemon/docs/CONFIGURE.rst

     - No

   * - import_paths
-    - Use this directive to add additional arbitary directories to the python interpreter's search path.
+    - Use this directive to add additional arbitrary directories to the python interpreter's search path.
 Directories must be fully qualified.
     - No